chaochaowong/pocketbase-aws/README.md

 # PocketBase AWS

-This repository is adopted from David Abler's [`jupyterhub-aws`](https://github.com/davidalber/jupyterhub-aws).
+This repository builds upon David Abler's [`jupyterhub-aws`](https://github.com/davidalber/jupyterhub-aws).
 It contains Terraform and Ansible code to set up AWS resources and deploy a Pocketbase instance.

 The process is broken down into steps: